pixelated11/geometry-dash-cracked/README.md

 Is a very fun game.
 Too bad you need to pay for it.
 BUT I FOUND A WAY!!!
 I downloaded the official geometry dash from an unofficial site.
 # Is it safe?
 Oh yeah.
 I have been playing this for a long time.
 Although you need to press "Download Anyways" when the browser says it could be a virus.
-Even tho it isn;t
+Even tho it isn;t.
+You can try and scan for viruses tho in WinRAR if you are not sure yet.
 # How to download
 download the .RAR file.
 Inside it, you will find the geometry dash .exe along with the .dll files that is needed. download using mega.nz. i will give you the link